microsoft/ELL/docs/tutorials/Repurposing-a-pretrained-image-classifier/index.md

-## Step 1: Activate your environment and create a tutorial directory
+## Activate your environment and create a tutorial directory

 If you followed the setup instructions, you should have an environment named `py36`.
 Open a terminal window and activate your Anaconda environment.